Naturopathy

 • People with symptoms that they have been unable to address on their own or with the assistance of other medical practitioners.

-• Those who have been diagnosed with an ongoing or chronic issue and are seeking supportive, complementary treatment options that may improve quality of life.
+• Those who have been diagnosed with an ongoing issue and are seeking complementary treatment options that may improve their quality of life.

-• People hoping to combine conventional and naturopathic treatments (often with the aim of minimising the likelihood of side effects from drugs, surgery, or medical treatment).
+• People hoping to combine conventional and naturopathic medicine (often to minimise the risk of side effects from drugs, surgery, or other medical treatments).

-Naturopaths treat each patient as an individual, addressing not only physical, but emotional, attitudinal, lifestyle, and environmental aspects that may be affecting their health.
-This allows them to identify and treat the cause at the root using a variety of therapies, rather than focusing on pharmaceutical options as conventional medicine often does.
+Naturopaths treat each patient as an individual.
+This means they address not only physical, but also emotional, attitudinal, lifestyle, and environmental aspects that may be affecting their health.
+This allows them to identify and treat the root cause.
+This is done using a variety of therapies, rather than focusing on pharmaceutical options as conventional medicine often does.

 What training and qualifications does a naturopath need?

-Despite there being no laws currently in place to regulate the practice of naturopathy in the UK, there are various professional associations that have been established in a bid to protect the public from practitioners who have not received the proper training.
+There are no laws currently in place to regulate the practice of naturopathy in the UK.
+Various professional associations have therefore been established to protect the public from practitioners who have not received proper training.

 Would you like to provide feedback on our content?